kayelet/docker-mysql-python/README.md

 * There is a gap greater than 10 between to a pair of SQL files that should run, or between the RUN_ID of the last SQL file registered in SQL_RUN_LOG and the next SQL file that should run.
 * There is more than one SQL file with the same RUN_ID.
 # DB Errors
-As mentioned above, if a failure occures while executing a statement in a SQL file, a ROLLBACK will be executed - applied on all DML statements in this file already executed prior the failure - and then the program will exit.
+As mentioned above, if a failure occurs while executing a statement in a SQL file, a ROLLBACK will be executed - applied on all DML statements in this file already executed prior the failure - and then the program will exit.